backdrop-dev/contracts/readme.md

 # Backdrop\Contracts
-Backdrop Contracts provides basic interfaces for Backdrop Framework.
+Standalone package that provides general usage for the Backdrop Framework.

 ## Requirements
-* ClassicPress 1.0.0 or higher
+* ClassicPress 1.4+
-* WordPress 4.9 or higher
+* WordPress 4.9+
-* PHP 7.3.24 or higher
+* PHP 7.1+
-* Composer
+* [Composer](https://getcomposer.org) for managing PHP dependencies.

 ## Copyright and License
 This project is license under GNU GPL, version 2 or higher

-2019-2022.
+2019-2023.
 Benjamin Lu